SeanJayManuel/Employee-Turnover-Analysis/README.md

 # Employee Churn Analysis

-This project analyzes employee data and predicts retention of the employee given their metrics.
+This project will analyze employee data and metrics in order to predict the companies employee retention.

+We will use this README.md as a report in which we discuss some of the findings we discover by analyzing the data as well how we reached these findings.